 The Weber Smokey Mountain is a bullet smoker.
 It burns charcoal and has a cylindrical “bullet” shape and domed lid, which are perfect for even cooking – just like a UDS.

-Bullet smokers also have water pans in the middle; adding a layer of water helps regulate temperature and acts as a barrier between the hot coals and the food.
+Bullet smokers also have water pans in the middle; adding a layer of water helps regulate temperature and acts as a barrier between direct heat from the hot coals and the food.
 This helps keep temps low and steady by letting heat radiate instead of hitting food directly and adding moisture.

 You can pour water into the pan from the top beforehand, or you can add more through the large access door in the front while smoking.
 There are two dampers – one at the bottom and one on the lid.
 The top damper is usually left open to let smoke vent, and the bottom is used to control how hot the fire burns.